 A silver lining?

-The one silver lining is that if the reduction in seats to 600 goes ahead, the case for voting reform might be strengthened in the long term – but only if Labour can win a general re-election on the new boundaries.
+The only silver lining is that if the reduction in seats to 600 goes ahead, the case for voting reform might be strengthened in the long term – but only if Labour can win a general re-election on the new boundaries in the meantime.

 But it would be easy for a future Labour government to adapt the new electoral system to create a fairer voting system, without wholesale boundary changes or losing the link between MPs and their constituencies.
 Reducing the number of territorial MPs from 650 to 600 could be made to work, if the other 50 MPs are resurrected and turned into regional ‘top-up’ MPs .
 At the same time, electoral registration could be linked to National Insurance, council tax or even a new ID card system (one good idea that New Labour had, whatever civil libertarians say).
 At a stroke this could end the scandal of the “missing millions” and create a level playing field between Labour and the Tories.